CLI Reference

 # Set STATA_CLI explicitly

-stata-mcp config cli set /path/to/stata
+stata-mcp config set cli /path/to/stata

 # Auto-detect STATA_CLI via StataFinder and persist it

-stata-mcp config cli set
+stata-mcp config set cli

 Install to AI Clients

-Install Stata-MCP to various AI coding assistants:
+Install MCP-for-Stata to various AI coding assistants:

 stata-mcp install

-# Install to specific client
+# Install to a specific client

-stata-mcp install -c claude # Claude Desktop
+stata-mcp install -c claude-code

-stata-mcp install -c cursor # Cursor
+stata-mcp install -c cursor

 Supported Clients: